Tryliom/Visual-Functions/README.md

 And here the player use the MoveValue to move the player very simply.
 ![SimplePlayerMove.png](documentation/images/SimplePlayerMove.png)

-More examples can be [here](./documentation/MoreExamples.md).
+More examples can be found [here](./documentation/MoreExamples.md).

 ## Pros
 - Easy to use
 - No need to write code
 - No need to compile
-- Powerful logic very scalable
+- Powerful logic is very scalable
 - Editable from the editor and when running
 - Builtin components
 - Can be extended with custom functions (code)
 - Can add more types (code)

 ## Cons
-The main cons is that it's way slower than writing code (150-300x slower) and that it can be hard to debug.
+The main cons are that it's way slower than writing code (150-300x slower) and that it can be hard to debug.
 This can also be hard to use for non-developers to run logic beyond the basic operations (+, -, *, /, %, ==, !=, >, <, >=, <=).

 ## Features